llm-edge/hal-9100/examples/hello-world-ollama-nodejs-chat-stream-function-calling/README.md

-Before starting, make sure you have a modern laptop or desktop with at least 16GB of RAM and a modern CPU.
-You will also need to have Node.js installed.

-This LLM runs at 60+ tokens per second on my MacBook Pro M2.

 At the moment, you need **Docker** installed to run the API.

 We will use [OpenAI's JS SDK](https://github.com/openai/openai-node), but feel free to use the [python one](https://github.com/openai/openai-python), you can copy paste this doc in chatgpt to translate to python!